 How to download and install Firefox on Windows

-- To update Firefox from a previous version, see Update Firefox to the latest version.
+- To update Firefox from a previous version, see Update Firefox to the latest release.

 Before installing Firefox, see the Firefox System Requirements to make sure that your computer has the required operating system and recommended hardware.

 Do not install Firefox using a limited Windows XP account.
 For more information, see Microsoft's support article How to determine your user account type in Windows.